-Many of us know that 3D animation involves animating objects that appear in a three-dimensional space.
+3D animation involves moving objects that appear in a three-dimensional space.
 Unlike 2D images, artists can move and rotate 3D figures like real objects.
-But did you know that 3D comes in various forms and techniques, too?
-Read on and discover various types of 3D animation and how they differ from each other.
+But did you know that 3D comes in various forms and techniques too?
+Read on and know various types of 3D animation and how they differ from each other.

 Types of 3D Animation

-Since its inception, 3D animation has come a long way at the same time technology advanced.
-Regardless of technique and 3D animation styles, the focus remains the same: to create a convincing world for the audience.
+Since its inception, 3D animation has already come a long way.
+As technology rises, many types and styles emerge along with it.
+Regardless of various techniques, its focus remains the same: to create a realistic world for the audience.
 Read on to know more about the three common 3D animation styles today.

 1. 3D Video and Film

-Among the types of 3D animation, 3D video and film is the most widely known.
-A three-dimensional visual feature of moving images within a digital environment, it uses motion graphics to move the subjects around a 3D space.
+Among the types of 3D animation, 3D video and film is the most common.
+It is a 3D visual feature of moving images within a digital realm.
+This type uses motion graphics to move the subjects around a 3D space.
 Unlike other types, 3D video and film is purely visual, which means there’s no interaction required.
 Hence, it is also called Passive 3D Animation.

 2. Interactive 3D

-This is a 3D production that features purely digital environment created in using 3D software.
+This is a 3D animation production that features purely digital realm and created using a 3D computer software.
 While 3D video and film animation relies on the visual experience, this type involves user interaction.
 This allows users to be in first- or third-person points of view and move within the 3D world through a computer screen, with mouse and keyboards as external controls.

 3. Virtual Reality 3D

-Among the 3D animation types, virtual reality is the one that has opened an entirely new world for users.
-Like interactive 3D, this features purely digital environment created in a 3D software, but is used and experienced in an immersive way.
-Virtual reality 3D requires a device, such as Google Glass and Oculus, to allow its users to interact with the physical space.
-Of the types of 3D animation, virtual reality 3D is the most immersive and complex to create.
+Among 3D animation types, virtual reality (VR) is the one that has opened a complete new world for users.
+Like interactive 3D, this features purely digital realm created in a 3D computer software.
+However, VR is used and experienced in a more immersive way.
+This type requires a device, such as Google Glass and Oculus, to allow its users to interact with the physical space.
+Among the types of 3D animation, virtual reality 3D is the most immersive and complex to create.

-Over the years, 3D animation has since evolved by leaps and abounds.
-From then on, 3D animation gave birth to various techniques, which aim to push the boundaries further.
-Here are eight types of 3D animation techniques in use today.
+Over the years, 3D animation has since evolved by leaps and bounds.
+From then on, 3D animation has birthed various techniques, which aim to push the boundaries further.
+Here are major types of 3D animation techniques from Academy of Animated Art blog list.

 As the top 3D animation school in the country, CIIT Philippines offers courses to equip you with skills and knowledge for various digital platforms.
 Enroll in our Bachelor of Multimedia Arts program to learn more about types of 3D animation and opportunities you can achieve with this career.
-You may also check our specialist course and bachelor’s degrees to help you get started now!
+You may also check our specialist course in 3D animation to help you get started.
+Contact us to know more!